Jeon Moo-song: Early life and education

-For his entrance audition at the Drama Center, he was tasked with expressing the scene of breaking a jar of honey from a shelf.
-Fortunately, he passed the practical test and was admitted to the Namsan Drama Center Actor Academy, which was founded by Dongrang Yoo Chi-jin (1905–1974) (Note: Seoul Institute of the Arts was established by Dongnang Arts Foundation.
+For his entrance audition, Jeon was required to perform a physical improvisation task involving the breaking of a honey jar.
+He successfully passed the examination and was admitted to the Namsan Drama Center Actor Academy in 1962.
+(Note: Seoul Institute of the Arts was established by Dongnang Arts Foundation.
 Dongnang Arts Foundation has its roots in the Korean Theater Research Institute founded by a scholar "Dongnang" Yoo Chi-jin in 1958.
 In 1958, Yoo Chi-jin founded the Korean Theater Research Institute.

 Dongnang also built the affiliated Drama Center (Namsan Arts Center) and Theater Library in 1962.
-In the same year, he also started the Korean Theater Academy, which has become what is today Department of Theater and Film of Seoul Institute of the Arts.) and is now known as the Department of Theater and Film of Seoul Institute of the Arts.
-Jeon was a part of the academy's first class in 1962, along with classmates such as Shin Goo, Lee Ho-jae, Min Ji-hwan, Kim Ki-soo, Ban Hyo-jeong (who did not graduate), and playwright Yoon Dae-seong.
+In the same year, he also started the Korean Theater Academy, which has become what is today Department of Theater and Film of Seoul Institute of the Arts.)
+Founded by the playwright and director Yoo Chi-jin, the academy served as the predecessor to the current Department of Theater and Film at the Seoul Institute of the Arts.
+Jeon was a member of the academy's first class in 1962, studying alongside future notable figures in Korean entertainment, including actors Shin Goo, Lee Ho-jae, Min Ji-hwan, Kim Ki-soo, Ban Hyo-jeong (who did not graduate), and playwright Yoon Dae-seong.